Home, $weet home

 “I don’t think there is any intent to modify at this time.
 This just may be one of those issues that gets litigated.
 There is disagreement among different agencies.
 El Segundo is not a particularly litigious city.
 But the council took an action, and I got a clear sense that converting garages into dwelling units is not a direction they want to pursue,” Hensley said.

-But at least some saw concern in what they perceived as hostility to ADUs.
+But at least some were concerned at what they perceived as hostility to ADUs.
 Kathy Wiley, an El Segundo resident, saw them as “a way of maintaining more of a family environment” in a city that has become increasingly unaffordable to new families.

 “I think, as the rents are rising so dramatically in El Segundo, I think the community is becoming less attractive, less welcoming to young people.
 I know my own children who are grown really can’t afford to live here, or even rent here,” Wiley said.